evamarcy/IUPWAREthesis/README.md

 # IUPWAREthesis
-scripts used for master's thesis analysis of LUMIP data for topic: Wintertime Biogeophysical Effects of Tree Cover in a Warming Climate
+scripts used for master's thesis analysis of CMIP6 and LUMIP data for topic: Wintertime Biogeophysical Effects of Tree Cover in a Warming Climate

 #----------------------------------------------------------------------------------------------------------------------------------------------------------
 Abstract: